Law School Case Brief

 Melendez-Diaz v.
 Massachusetts - 557 U.S. 305, 129 S. Ct.
 2527 (2009)

-The U.S. Supreme Court held that admission of the certificates violated petitioner's Sixth Amendment right to confront the witnesses against him.
+The U.S. Supreme Court held that admission of the certificates violated Diaz's Sixth Amendment right to confront the witnesses against him.
 The certificates were affidavits, which fell within the core class of testimonial statements covered by the Confrontation Clause, and they were made under circumstances which would have led an objective witness reasonably to believe that they were made for use in a criminal trial.
-The Court noted that although petitioner could have subpoenaed the analysts, that right was not a substitute for his right to confront them.
-The Sixth Amendment does not permit the prosecution to prove its case via ex parte out-of-court affidavits, and the admission of such evidence against Melendez-Diaz was error.
+Although Diaz could have subpoenaed the analysts, that right was not a substitute for his right to confront them.
+The U.S. Supreme Court reversed the judgment of the Appeals Court of Massachusetts and remanded the case for further proceedings.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.

 Be Sure You're Prepared for Class